sbofgayschool/KV2/document/architecture.md

 ## Overview

+The system uses Etcd for clustering and service discovering, MongoDB with replica set for data storage, Uwsgi for web server and Apache Thrift for RPC interfaces.

 The system consists of three kind of nodes:

 - **Judicator:** Manager nodes connecting to each other, forming a cluster with high availability.
 These nodes maintain data of tasks using MongoDB, and provide task management interfaces through  Apache Thrift RPC to other nodes.
 - **Executor:** Working nodes connecting to Judicators.
 Executors report to Judicators regularly,